Iñaki Ruiz de Pinedo

-Iñaki Ruiz de Pinedo Undiano (born 23 July 1954) is a Basque sociologist, politician and a member of the Congress of Deputies of Spain.
+Iñaki Ruiz de Pinedo Undiano (born 23 July 1954) is a Spanish sociologist, politician and a member of the Congress of Deputies of Spain.
 He was previously a member of the Basque Parliament.

 Early life

 Ruiz de Pinedo was born on 23 July 1954 in Gasteiz, Basque Country.
 He is the son of Jeus and Edelmira, clothing traders from Gasteiz.
 He has two brothers, Josu and Julen.

 Ruiz de Pinedo was educated at Colegio San José and Ramiro de Maeztu high school in Gasteiz.
 He has a degree in social sciences from the University of Deusto.

 Career

 Ruiz de Pinedo is a sociologist.
 He was affiliated with the Basque Nationalist Party (EAJ) in his youth but later, whilst a student in Bilbao, he became a member of the People's Socialist Revolutionary Party (HASI), a banned Basque political party generally believed to be the political wing of the separatist ETA.
 At HASI's first congress he was elected to the party's board.

 Ruiz de Pinedo was a founding member of Herri Batasuna (HB) electoral alliance.
 Ruiz de Pinedo contested the 1980 regional election as a HB candidate in the Province of Araba and was elected to the Basque Parliament.
 Ruiz de Pinedo, along with Jokin Gorostidi, Miguel Castells and other elected representatives of HB, were arrested in 1981 for singing Eusko Gudariak during an address by King Juan Carlos at the Gernikako Batzarretxea.

 Ruiz de Pinedo and Jon Idigoras were arrested in December 1983 for "supporting terrorism" following a gathering at Los desayunos del Ritz at which they made statements justifying the ETA's armed separatism and supporting Basque independence.
 The Audiencia Nacional released the pair after ruling that it wasn't competent to hear cases against members of the Basque Parliament.
 In December 1985 the Supreme Court convicted Ruiz de Pinedo and Idigoras of "supporting terrorism" and sentenced them to one year in prison and fined them 100,000 pesetas.

 Ruiz de Pinedo was re-elected at the 1984, 1986 and 1990 regional elections.
 Despite being a member of the Basque Parliament he did not attend parliament until 1987 when HB's stance on the parliament changed.
 He was HB's spokesperson in parliament from 1987 to 1994.
 He left HASI in May 1988 after the party's leadership changed.